 - Token self-registration

 - Users can request and/or receive hard or soft tokens based upon pre-defined administrator policy.
 Then quickly and easily assign those tokens to their accounts through a unique, secure mechanism.
-The token deployment system removes the entire administrative burden and associated costs of conventional manual token assignment.
+Token self-registration removes the entire administrative burden and associated costs of conventional manual token assignment.

 - Web-based administration

 - Provide administrators and end users options for token management, token deployment, real-time log viewing, help desk troubleshooting and access to reports using the web-based Defender Management Portal.